CentOS-PaaS-SIG/linchpin/docs/source/installation.rst

 .. code-block:: bash

-    (linchpin) $ pip install linchpin[docs]
+    (linchpin) $ pip3 install linchpin[docs]
-    (linchpin) $ pip install linchpin[tests]
+    (linchpin) $ pip3 install linchpin[tests]

 Virtual Environments and SELinux
 ````````````````````````````````

-When using a virtualenv with SELinux enabled, LinchPin may fail due to an error related to the libselinux-python libraries.
-This is because the libselinux-python binary needs to be enabled in the Virtual Environment.
+When using a virtualenv with SELinux enabled, LinchPin may fail due to an error related to the python3-libselinux libraries.
+This is because the python3-libselinux binary needs to be enabled in the Virtual Environment.
 Because this library affects the filesystem, it isn't provided as a standard python module via pip.
 The RPM must be installed, then a symlink must occur.

 .. code-block:: bash

-    (linchpin) $ sudo dnf install libselinux-python
+    (linchpin) $ sudo dnf install python3-libselinux
     .. snip ..
     (linchpin) $ echo ${VIRTUAL_ENV}
     /path/to/virtualenvs/linchpin
-    (linchpin) $ export VENV_LIB_PATH=lib/python2.7/site-packages
+    (linchpin) $ export VENV_LIB_PATH=lib/python3.x/site-packages
-    (linchpin) $ export LIBSELINUX_PATH=/usr/lib64/python2.7/site-packages # make sure to verify this location
+    (linchpin) $ export LIBSELINUX_PATH=/usr/lib64/python3.x/site-packages # make sure to verify this location
     (linchpin) $ ln -s ${LIBSELINUX_PATH}/selinux ${VIRTUAL_ENV}/${VENV_LIB_PATH}
     (linchpin) $ ln -s ${LIBSELINUX_PATH}/_selinux.so ${VIRTUAL_ENV}/${VENV_LIB_PATH}

 .. note:: A script is provided to do this work at :code1.5:`scripts/install_selinux_venv.sh`

-Installing on Fedora 26
+Installing on Fedora 30+
 -----------------------

 Install RPM pre-reqs

 .. code-block:: bash

-    $ sudo dnf -y install python-virtualenv libffi-devel openssl-devel libyaml-devel gmp-devel libselinux-python make gcc redhat-rpm-config libxml2-python
+    $ sudo dnf -y install python3-virtualenv libffi-devel openssl-devel libyaml-devel python3-libselinux make gcc redhat-rpm-config libxml2-python

 Create a working-directory